JoinColony/colonyNetwork/docs/_TLDR_Tasks.md

 ---
-title: Tasks
+title: Tasks and Payments
 section: Whitepaper TL;DR
 order: 3
 ---

-The smallest conceptual unit within a Colony is a **task**.
+Funds controlled by a colony can be transferred to an external account either through a `task` or a `payment`.

 A task is a discrete unit of work which requires no further subdivision or delegation, and which can be evaluated as complete or incomplete based on some set of criteria.
+In the task workflow most information relevant to the work is recorded on-chain.
+This includes a specification for the work to be done, a submission of the work, and ratings for the quality of work.

+A payment is similar to a task, without the requirement of "on-chain" management.
+Payments simply transfer tokens to external accounts directly from a domain pot to an external account. (and confer reputation if made in the colony's internal token).

-There is intentionally no further prescription for how a task is meant to be used within a colony.
-Depending on context and criteria, a task could be called a "bounty", a "salary", a "reimbursement", or an "incentive".
+There is intentionally no further prescription for how tasks or payments are meant to be used within a colony.
+Depending on context and criteria, they could be called "bounties", "salaries", "reimbursements", or "incentives".

 ==TOC==